Skip to main content

 The onsite evaluation determines soil conditions and cultural practices that affect irrigation.
 A report is developed based on field test data, soils, and weather data.
 The report indicates potential water savings, deep percolation losses, and maintenance needs.

-If you have questions or have an irrigation system that you would like to have evaluated, please contact Jose Iniguez at iniguez@rcrcd.org.
-Evaluations will be provided free of charge if your property lies within the RCRCD boundaries or within the service area of Western Municipal Water District.
-Evaluations are provided on a first-come, first-served basis.
+For questions or to schedule an audit, please contact Jose Iniguez at iniguez@rcrcd.org.
+Audtis are conducted on properties with an irrigation system that waters a half acre or more .
+Evaluations will be provided free of charge if your property lies within the RCRCD boundaries or within the service area of Riverside Public Utilities (RPU) and meets the water audit criteria.
+Evaluations include a system uniformity test, soil test and results report.
+Evaluations are provided on a first-come, first-served basis

 Kerwin's Korner: